pingcap/tidb-dev-guide/src/contribute-to-tidb/write-document.md

 - Check whether the cherry-picked content is exactly what you want to commit to that release version.
 If yes, please comment "LGTM", which means "Looks good to me".
 The repository committers will merge it soon.

-- If most of your changes apply to multiple doc versions but some differences exist among versions, make changes by commenting in the cherry-picked PR instructing how you would like to make version-specific changes.
+- If most of your changes apply to multiple documentation versions but some differences exist among versions, make changes by commenting in the cherry-picked PR instructing how you would like to make version-specific changes.
 Then the repository committers will commit to the PR according to your comment before you approve it.

 - (Advanced) If any conflicts exist in the cherry-picked PR, resolve the conflicts.
 This is only for those who have the write permission in the repository.